muzixing/can-framework/draft-ietf-cats-framework.md

 The affinity is configured on the C-PS when the service is deployed, or is determined at the time of newly formulated service requests.

 Note that different services may have different notions of what constitutes a 'flow' and may, thus, identify a flow differently.
-Typically, a flow is identified by the 5-tuple transport coordinates (source and destination addresses, source and destination port numbers, and protocol).
+Typically, a flow is identified by the 5-tuple transport coordinates (source address and destination address, source and destination port numbers, and protocol).
 However, for instance, an RTP video stream may use different port numbers for video and audio channels: in that case, affinity may be identified as a combination of the two 5-tuple flow identifiers so that both flows are addressed to the same service contact instance.

 Hence, when specifying a protocol to communicate information about service contact instance affinity, a certain level of flexibility for identifying flows should be supported.
 Or, from a more general perspective, there should be a mechanism to specify and identify the set of packets that are subject to a service contact instance affinity.

-More importantly, the means for identifying a flow for the purpose of ensuring instance affinity should be application-independent to avoid the need for service-specific instance affinity methods.
+More importantly, the means for identifying a flow for ensuring instance affinity should be application-independent to avoid the need for service-specific instance affinity methods.
 However, service contact instance affinity information may be configurable on a per-service basis.
 For each service, the information can include the flow/packets identification type and means, affinity timeout value, etc.

 This document does not define any mechanism for defining or enforcing service contact instance affinity.